 Reliability: Ability to handle information in a secure manner supported by robust analytics and machine learning modules.

 Bespoke Or Agnostic: Standardized platforms can be designed to fit a budget while highly customized platforms can be tuned to deliver business specific outcomes.
-The relevance of either of these will depend on nature and priorities of the business.
+The relevance of either of these will depend on the nature and priorities of the business.

 Ease Of Use And Availability Of Manpower: Skilled manpower will be crucial to harness the power of data.
 The use of data and AI is to support human effort, and efficiency is born from this interpretation.